 Figure 1 – Architecture for Signing SIP RPH of Emergency Originations

-The reference architecture includes the following elements:
+The reference architecture illustrated in Figure 1 includes the following elements:

 IMS Elements:

 SIP User Agent (SIP UA) – This component represents the originating end point for an emergency origination.

 Proxy Session Control Function (P-CSCF) – This component receives the emergency session establishment request from the UE, detects that it is an emergency session request, and forwards it to the E-CSCF.